 This technique uses patient’s own muscle/fat/skin either as a pedicle flap or free vascular flap to do the reconstruction.
 Commonly used flaps are latissimus dorsi (LD) and rectus abdominis (TRAM, DIEP etc.).
 These types of reconstructions are done by a plastic surgeon at the time of your breast cancer surgery.

 This uses a combination of patient’s own tissue (usually LD) and expanders/implants.

 Delayed breast reconstruction:

 This is when a patient choses to have a simple mastectomy and often have other required treatment such as chemotherapy and post mastectomy chest wall radiotherapy first.
 Once recovered from cancer treatment patient undergoes the reconstruction procedure.

 This is when chemotherapy or hormonal therapy is given to a patient before the surgery to reduce the size of cancer in the breast and/or lymph nodes.
-This can make some cancers that are too big to be operated operable and as well as increase the chances of avoiding a mastectomy.
+This can make some cancers that are too big to be operated operable and as well as increase the chances of avoiding a mastectomy and axillary clearance.